raspberrypilearning/flatgame/en/step_10.md

 ## Challenge
 Flatgames are a great way to be creative and try new things out with Scratch.
-Try some of these challenges — and don't worry about making it neat!
+Try some of these challenges, and don't worry about making it neat!

 Here are some ideas — have a play!
 What else can you add?